Zookal/dataengineer_test/README.md

 **Done ✅**.
 File was encoded in base64.

-2. Code you scripts to load the data into a database.
+>2.
+Code you scripts to load the data into a database.

-3. Design a star schema model which the data should flow.
+>3.
+Design a star schema model which the data should flow.

-4. Build your process to load the data into the star schema
+>4.
+Build your process to load the data into the star schema

-**Bonus** point:
+>**Bonus** point:
-- add a fields to classify the customer account balance in 3 groups
+>- add a fields to classify the customer account balance in 3 groups
-- add revenue per line item
+>- add revenue per line item
-- convert the dates to be distributed over the last 2 years
+>- convert the dates to be distributed over the last 2 years

-5. How to schedule this process to run multiple times per day?
+>5.
+How to schedule this process to run multiple times per day?

-**Bonus**: What to do if the data arrives in random order and times via streaming?
+>**Bonus**: What to do if the data arrives in random order and times via streaming?

-6. How to deploy this code?
+>6.
+How to deploy this code?

-**Bonus**: Can you make it to run on a container like process (Docker)?
+>**Bonus**: Can you make it to run on a container like process (Docker)?